Trip Planner

 Sightseeing tour at Kathmandu valley and trip preparation

 It is a free day in Kathmandu after your long flight from your home country.
-On the second day of the trip, you will be visiting all the magnificent temples such as Pashupatinath, Swyambhunath, Buddhanilkantha, and culturally significant places such as Kathmandu Durbar Square, Patan Durbar Square, etc. and Bhaktapur Durbar Square.
+On the second day of the trip, you will visit some of the historical places, including Pashupatinath, Swyambhunath, and Buddhanilkantha, as well as culturally significant places such as Kathmandu Durbar Square, Patan Durbar Square, and Bhaktapur Durbar Square.

-In the evening, you will get a briefing session where our trekking and climbing guide will provide brief information regarding the trip and make a trip preparation.
+In the evening, you will attend a briefing session where our trekking and climbing guide will provide a brief overview of the trip and discuss trip preparation.
+Overnight stay at a 3-star-rated Hotel in Kathmandu.

 Maximum Altitude